 How is an umbilical granuloma treated?

-If your baby has an umbilical granuloma and no obvious infection, then your public health nurse (health visitor) may suggest salt treatment.
+If your baby has an umbilical granuloma and no obvious infection, then your health visitor may suggest salt treatment.
 This has been found to be a very effective and safe treatment, which you can do at home.
 If the salt treatment has not worked, the granuloma will need to be looked at by your GP.

 How to do the salt treatment